Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

 \end{claim}

 This is a standard model from topology called the mapping telescope, adapted to abelian categories as described in \cite[\textsection (3g)]{AS10}, \cite{BN93}.
-One can use it as the definition as in \cite[Definition 1.6.4]{Ne01}.
+One can use it as the definition of the homotopy colimit of a sequential diagram as in \cite[Definition 1.6.4]{Ne01}.
 More recent homotopical algebra developments, for example \cite[Example 11.5.11]{Ri14}, explain why this agrees with the general definition of homotopy colimit as the left derived functor of the colimit constructed as the geometric realization of the cobar construction \cite[Corollary 5.1.3]{Ri14}.
 (A motivating example is the double mapping cylinder \cite[Example 6.4.5]{Ri14}.)

-To justify Equation \eqref{eq:we_can_wrap}, which is how we will compute morphisms in the next chapter, we see that it is a corollary of the following two results: \begin{claim}[Result 1, {\cite[Lemma 3.22]{AA24}}] is a quasi-isomorphism. \end{claim} The proof starts with the mapping telescope model, and then relies on homological algebra properties which still apply in our setting.
-This leads to the following \begin{lemma}[Result 2, {\cite[Lemma 3.23]{AA24}}] For all $L_0,L_1$, and $k$, the map
+To justify Equation \eqref{eq:we_can_wrap}, which is how we will compute morphisms in the next chapter, we see that it is a corollary of the following two results: \begin{claim}[{\cite[Lemma 3.22]{AA24}}] is a quasi-isomorphism. \end{claim} The proof starts with the mapping telescope model, and then relies on homological algebra properties which still apply in our setting.
+This leads to the following \begin{lemma}[{\cite[Lemma 3.23]{AA24}}] For all $L_0,L_1$, and $k$, the map

 induced by multiplication by quasi-units is a quasi-isomorphism. \end{lemma}